 Excerpt from Sun Tzu’s famous Board Game Geek post “Ten tips for winning Battle for Rokugan” later published in print as “The Art of War”.

-The core of the game takes place during this placement phase in which you secretly set out your orders.
+The heart of the game lies in the placement phase in which you secretly set out your orders.
 The resolution phase is short and requires no input from the players as all battles happen simultaneously.
 All the bluffing and decision making occurs as you place your combat tokens face down on the board.
 The way combat tokens are placed on the board indicates what they might do.
 A token across a border is surely an attacking army?
 An enemy token placed inside your territory could be a devious shinobi attempting to capture the province or a devastating raid to trying to wipe the area from the game.
 As each token is placed, a foggy picture of what will happen in the resolution phase begins to emerge.
 Tokens are finite, and once used they’re discarded face up.
 It’s essential to pay attention to the combat tokens each player has used when planning your turn.

 Every type of token you can place on the board has a legal placement.
 Any tokens not in their legal place when all the tokens are revealed are discarded.
 It’s not forbidden to put a token in an illegal place.
 However, you do so in the knowledge it will be discarded for no game effect.
 That’s not to say it won’t have an effect on your opponent.
 At the start of the Battle for Rokugan, everyone is given two Scout cards that allow them to look at an opponent’s facedown combat token and one Shugenja card that allows them to reveal and discard a single token.
 These are incredibly powerful abilities, but once they’re used, they’re gone.
 You place a token in a way that suggests a raid, your opponent might be forced to spend their Shugenja card to get rid of that token to save their province.
 The look on their face when they discover you bluffed and they’ve discarded an Army 1 (the weakest combat token) is a joy to behold.
 It cost you one of your actions that round but they’ve just lost their Shugenja, which is a mighty blow.